ShibePrime/ExileApi/README.md

 2. Open a git bash inside the folder
 3. Run `git clone https://github.com/Queuete/ExileApi`
 4. Change into the directory `cd ExileApi/`
-5. Clone the submodules `git submodle update --init --recursive`
+5. Clone the submodules `git submodule update --init --recursive`
 6. Open the solution file in Visual Studio
 (7.)
 This should compile already, there could be some reference errors, those are mostly fixed by removing the reference (solution exlporer-plugin_project->references) the ones with warnings need to be readded
 8. There are some static files (yet) not included in the source.
 Therefore you need to once download the latest release and unpack it in the PoeHUD folder.
 After that you got an PoeHelper folder which has the release inside.
 Your new builds from visual studio will overwrite this release state.